-The graph on page 62 shows the Company's share price total return relative to the FTSE All-Share Index total return, in both instances with dividends reinvested, since 1 January 2013.
-The Directors consider the FTSE All-Share Index to be the most appropriate benchmark for the Company as it contains a large range of sectors within the UK economy similar to a generalist VCT.
+The graph shows the Company's Ordinary share price total return against the FTSE All-Share Index total return, with dividends reinvested, since 1 January 2013.
+The Directors consider the FTSE All-Share Index to be the most appropriate indicative benchmark for the Company as it contains a large range of sectors within the UK economy similar to a generalist VCT.
 Investors should, however, be reminded that shares in VCTs generally trade at a discount to the actual net asset value of the Company.